Performance to price ratio. The higher, the better.

 NVIDIA GeForce GTX 780: specs and benchmarks

-NVIDIA started GeForce GTX 780 sales 23 May 2013 at a recommended price of $649.
-This is Kepler architecture desktop card based on 28 nm manufacturing process and primarily aimed at gamers.
+NVIDIA started GeForce GTX 780 sales 23 May 2013 at a recommended price of $649 .
+This is a desktop graphics card based on a Kepler architecture and made with 28 nm manufacturing process.
+It is primarily aimed at gamer market.
 3 GB of GDDR5 memory clocked at 6.01 GHz are supplied, and together with 384 Bit memory interface this creates a bandwidth of 288.4 GB/s.

 Compatibility-wise, this is dual-slot card attached via PCIe 3.0 x16 interface.
 Its manufacturer default version has a length of 10.5" (26.7 cm).
 One 8-pin and one 6-pin power connector is required, and power consumption is at 250 Watt.